Relying Party Onboarding & Launch Process

 • Confirmation of production readiness across environments

-Once testing is complete and activation requirements are satisfied:
+Once testing is complete and activation requirements are satisfied, you're ready to go live.

-• Providers are enabled in the production verification profile
+• Providers enabled in the production verification profile

-• Revisiting attribute scope and data minimization over time
+• Revisit attribute scope and data minimization over time